The Applicant

 Flag the Compliance Issues

 Some sections are compliant.
-Click Submit when you've flagged all the problems you can find.
+Submit when done.

 Cascade Logistics Inc.